|

 One option is to port the factory LS2 head, which does help a little bit, but you’re always going to be limited by the port-style.
 The LS3 cylinder head fits directly onto the LS2, though it requires a new intake manifold, but it is massively superior to the LS2.
 The LS3 has the LS rectangular style ports, which are much better for horsepower on the top-end.

-Camshafts are going to be our next recommendation for LS2 upgrades.
 The stock cam is fine for stock power levels, but if you’re looking at other bolt-ons then upgrading the cam is a good idea, too.
-The stock LS2 are not too aggressive for big power, and are really meant for stock power levels.
+The stock LS2 cam is not too aggressive for big power, and is really meant for stock power levels.

 When upgrading camshaft, the thing you are going to want to pay the most attention to are duration and lift.
 A higher lift means the valve opens wider, which means more air can get into the engine for more power.
 A longer duration means the valve will be open longer, again allowing for more air to enter the engine.